 There are no cafes in Elbert, but the grassy prairies and wide expanses of blue skies make this town a great picnic spot.

-Exploring this area's history is fascinating, and the historical museum in Kiowa (inside the old county high school) is the place to start.
+Exploring this area's history is fascinating, and the Elbert County Historical Society Museum in Kiowa is the place to start.
 Here visitors can listen to historic tales of Elbert's revolver-wielding evil man who died on the way to his trial in Denver, or the 1935 Memorial Day flood in which half the town washed away.
 It is easy to take a step back in time in this quiet, unassuming town.
 Head outside of town to view old wagon ruts dating back to 1865 left along the Smoky Hill Trail.